CesMak/SIMACT/README.md

+# SIMACT #
+SIMACT (Simulative Adaptive Control Theory) is an advanced library for control theory.
+This library can do symbolic calculations and contains many basic functions like calculating the observability or controllability matrix.

+## Documentation ##

+## Installation ##
-1. Copy algebrite.js and simact.js into simact-lib folder
+1. Copy algebrite.js and simact.js into a simact-lib folder

-2. npm install big-integer
+2. 'npm install big-integer' also 'npm install browserify'

-3. browserify simact.js --standalone simact > simact.bundle.js
+3. 'browserify simact.js --standalone simact > simact.bundle.js'

 4. Testing:
 (install jasmine before in main folder)